sa-mm/getting-started-solution-template/README.md

 include   | string/list | `'**/*.lua'`                   | Pattern (or list of patterns) to select files in the location directory.<br>The pattern search is relative to the `location` folder. | `'**/*.lua'` exclude   | list        | `['*_test.lua', '*_spec.lua']` | Pattern allowing to ignore files from the selection.                                                                                 | `[]`

+**Note:** If you want to allow instances of the solution to add/modify modules, define & use the [`safeNamespace` option](#options-section).
+All modules starting with the namespace will not be replace during template updates.

 ##### File content

 Selected file needs to contain valid Lua script and should be structured as standard Lua modules (http://lua-users.org/wiki/ModulesTutorial).